The School of Dentistry is going digital!

 The School of Dentistry as seen by a student

-"With good grades after completing the PACES program, I decided to pursue dentistry after completing an internship at a private practice.
-I was one of the first students to test the faculty's new simulators.
-This allowed me to assess and improve my manual dexterity during five training sessions, particularly in indirect vision milling, a technique that students find particularly daunting!"
+“Having achieved a high ranking upon completing the PACES program, I decided to pursue dentistry after completing a clinical internship at a private practice.
+I was among the first students to test the faculty’s new simulators.
+This allowed me to assess and improve my manual dexterity through five training sessions, particularly in indirect vision drilling—a technique that students often find particularly daunting!”

 • 67 Professors